sahil-kale/embedded-kf/README.md

   - Real-time signal processing for IoT devices
   - Navigation systems or state estimation in constrained environments

-**Example Workflow**:
+## Usage
-1. Define the system model in JSON.
+1. Define a filter `.json` file.
+See `generator/tests/samples` for example filters
-2. Generate the C code using the tool.
+2. Run `python3 kf_generator.py {path/to/filter/json} {optional: output directory, default=kf_output}`
-3. Integrate the code into the embedded project.
+3. Build and link the generated `.c/.h` files into the software application.
+A CMakeLists.txt file is generated for convinence
-4. Use the API to update state estimates during runtime.
+4. Call the filter API (See `info/API.md`)